 The AWS Command Line Interface is a unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.

-Getting Set Up with the AWS Command Line Interface describes how to install the AWS CLI and its prerequisites.
+Getting Set Up describes how to install and configure the AWS CLI.

 Using the AWS CLI introduces the common features and calling patterns used throughout the AWS CLI.

 Working with Services includes examples of using the AWS CLI to perform common AWS tasks with different services.

 Document History provides information about major updates to the AWS CLI User Guide.